Some Businesses are Rethinking Arbitration over Class Actions

 • Elle D. Lewis

-Elle Lewis is an associate at Cotchett Pitre & McCarthy, LLP, where she practices civil litigation focusing on securities and consumer actions.
+Elle Lewis is a senior associate at Cotchett Pitre & McCarthy, LLP, where she practices civil litigation focusing on securities and consumer actions.

-Before joining CPM, Elle’s practice focused on civil litigation in a wide range of ...
+Before joining CPM, Elle’s practice focused on civil litigation in a wide range ...

 Archives